magento/pwa-studio/pwa-devdocs/src/product-recs/index.md

 ## Create recommendation units

 Creating a product recommendation unit for your PWA storefront is the same as [creating one for a Magento storefront](https://docs.magento.com/user-guide/marketing/create-new-rec.html).
-Once you create a recommendation unit in the admin panel, you will need to place components that render product recommendations on appropriate storefront pages.
+When you create a recommendation unit in the Admin UI panel, you will need to place components that render product recommendations on appropriate storefront pages.
 You will do this only once per [supported page type](https://docs.magento.com/user-guide/marketing/product-recommendations.html#supportedrecs).

 ## Render recommendations